How busy is my train?

-If you're travelling within the next two hours, to find out how busy your train is, simply check your journey on our Live departure boards.
+If you're travelling within the next two hours, to find out how busy your train is, simply check your journey on our Live Departure Boards.

 If you’re planning your journey in advance, you can use our SeatFinder Timetables to see how busy trains usually are on each individual weekday.
-So if you’re only travelling a couple of days each week, then you can compare each day to help you find the quietest times to travel.
+So if you’re only travelling a couple of days each week, you can compare each day to help you find the quietest times to travel.

 Understanding how seat availability compares to social distancing

 We have detailed below how our seat availability icons compare to social distancing requirements:

 |Only a few seats available|